Skip to Content

 1. Pre-shampoo

 You can pre-poo with oils, butters or a homemade combination of both.
-These products seep into the hair shaft over time to provide strength.
-They also fill the hair shaft so that excess water and detergents can’t enter while you’re washing.
+These products lightly coat the hair to provide flexibility and help prevent breakage during the washing process.
+They also create a protective barrier so that excess water and detergents can’t cause swelling while you wash.

-When shampoo enters the hair shaft, it can be corrosive.
+When shampoo cleanses the hair shaft, it can be stripping to your natural oils.
 Excess water can cause your cuticle to lift, which can cause damage during the difficult process of detangling multi-textured hair.

 2. Section It Off

 Before you wash your hair, take a minute to separate it according to texture.
 Then, wash and condition your hair.
 Detangle it with the conditioner still in.
 This will make the detangling process much more manageable.
-If you pre-shampooed, you’ll find very few shed hairs.
+If you pre-shampooed and carefully detangled, you’ll find significantly less breakage.

 3. Apply Your Products Accordingly